-Precautions for safe handling Safe handling DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
+Precautions for safe handling The conductivity of this material may make it a static accumulator., A liquid is typically considered nonconductive if its conductivity is below 100 pS/m and is considered semi-conductive if its conductivity is below 10 000 pS/m., Whether a liquid is nonconductive or semi-conductive, the precautions are the same., A number of factors, for example liquid temperature, presence of contaminants, and anti-static additives can greatly influence the conductivity of a liquid.
+DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs Use in a well-ventilated area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
-Avoid smoking, naked lights or ignition sources.
+Safe handling Avoid smoking, naked lights or ignition sources.
 Avoid contact with incompatible materials.
 When handling, DO NOT eat, drink or smoke.
 DO NOT incinerate or puncture aerosol cans.
 DO NOT spray directly on humans, exposed food or food utensils.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Other information Keep dry to avoid corrosion of cans.
-Corrosion may result in container perforation and internal pressure may eject contents of can Store in original containers in approved flammable liquid storage area.
-DO NOT store in pits, depressions, basements or areas where vapours may be trapped.
-No smoking, naked lights, heat or ignition sources.
-Keep containers securely sealed.
+Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. ▶ Keep dry to avoid corrosion of cans.
+Corrosion may result in container perforation and internal pressure may eject contents of can Store in original containers in approved flammable liquid storage area DO NOT store in pits, depressions, basements or areas where vapours may be trapped No smoking, naked lights, heat or ignition sources Keep containers securely sealed.
 Contents under pressure.
-Store away from incompatible materials.
-Store in a cool, dry, well ventilated area.
+Store away from incompatible materials Other information Store in a cool, dry, well ventilated area.
 Avoid storage at temperatures higher than 40 deg C. Store in an upright position.
-Protect containers against physical damage.
-Check regularly for spills and leaks.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
+Protect containers against physical damage Check regularly for spills and leaks ▶ Observe manufacturer's storage and handling recommendations contained within this SDS.